Recycling less starts with bringing in even less packaging.

 It doesn’t matter how hard I try to reduce my waste and packaging, there will always be something that I am going to need to recycle.

-This past July, China announced a foreign waste ban on 24 categories of recyclables.
+In July 2017, China announced a foreign waste ban on 24 categories of recyclables.